-Midterm exams: There will be two in-class exams, on Oct 13 and Nov 11.
+Midterm exams: There will be two in-class exams, on Oct 13 and Nov 10.
 If you skip an exam, you will normally not be able to make it up, unless you have a compelling (e.g. medical) and documented excuse.
 Forgetting that there is an exam or being unprepared for it are not considered compelling excuses.
-Your in-class exam score will be computed as 2/3(higher score)+1/3(lower score).
+Your in-class exam score will be computed as 2/3 (higher score)+1/3 (lower score).

-Final exam: 1-3 PM on Sat, Dec 17.
+Final exam: 3:30-5:30 on Mon, 12/18 in our usual classroom.
 The final exam is an important part of your obligations at Gustavus.
 Do not make travel/vacation plans that prevent you from taking the final exam at this time.
 If you have more than two final exams scheduled for the same day, let me know well in advance.